 What type of shadows are there?

 Before the design process (detailed above), an artist/designer would need to decide which type of shadow to use when creating mosaic tiles.
-Basically, there are three types of shadows that can be used when creating a mosaic tile design; cast shadow, core shadow, and drop shadow.
+Three types of shadows can be used when creating a mosaic tile design; cast shadow, core shadow, and drop shadow.
 Each one has a very different appeal and enhances the design in different ways.

 This is the most common type of shadow used on mosaic tiles.
 You probably have seen this quite often when selecting mosaic tiles for your swimming pool or room in the house.
 This type of shadow creates a large angular deviation and provides some depth to the design.
 The angle that is chosen when using this shadow will determine how large or long the shadow is cast on the design.
 Below is an example of a cast shadow.